 Sir Ken Robinson famously and provocatively asked “Do Schools Kill Creativity?”.
 The same question might be asked about curiosity.

 There is some evidence that this might be the case.
 Numerous studies have reported that the number of questions asked by a child steadily declines as they grow.
 From somewhere around the 300 per day mark at age four this declines to less than 100 by the time the child is nine years old.
 This is of course linked to a steady increase in what the child has achieved sufficient knowledge about and a decline in the number of new encounters in their daily exploration of the world and yet it remains as a point of concern as there are potentially other factors at play here.

-As students experience what school is about they quickly learn that what matters most to their teachers and for their success is right answers.
+As students experience what school is about they quickly learn that what matters most to their teachers, and for their success, is right answers.
 The patterns at the heart of education send powerful messages about what learners are supposed to do.
-Spend a little time in the average classroom and you see that the dominant patterns is typified by the teacher asking a question and the student providing an answer.
-Indeed, to an alien visitor arriving with no knowledge of “who is who” would be forgiven for assuming that the teacher is the curious one and the students are the keepers of humanities knowledge.
+Spend a little time in the average classroom and you see that the dominant pattern is typified by the teacher asking a question and the student providing an answer.
+Indeed, an alien visitor arriving with no knowledge of “who is who” would be forgiven for assuming that the teacher is the curious one and the students are the keepers of humanities knowledge.